fivaz/hdf/README.md

 * A dynamic menu for all the dishes served in the restaurant with a drag and drop interface to reorder the products.

-* A page for the parterners of the restaurant where you can disable a partner and clients won't see it.
+* A page for the partners of the restaurant where you can disable a partner and clients won't see it.

-* A form for proposing events where the user can send a message to your email adresse through it.
+* A form for proposing events where the user can send a message to your email address through it.

 * A connection system for clients and admins.

 * All the site is multi-language.

-##Tecnologies used:
+## Technologies used:

 * PHP
 * Javascript